kanzhygaly/adventureworks/README.md

 ```
 # From project directory run the following commands

-# Build the project, skip tests
+# Build a project and skip tests (you don't have your local env)
 ./mvnw clean install -DskipTests

 # Create and start all the services